One of the top questions we get asked on our sales calls is “how long does content marketing take to work?”

 The “Any user interaction” dropdown can be used to switch between “first user interaction” and “any” as you see above.
 First interaction will essentially give you first click attribution numbers, but “any” is interesting because it let’s see you see how many conversions were influenced by the blog — in that the user saw a blog post at any point in their journey to converting.
 We’ve been calling this “any click conversions” internally.

 Together, these three ways of measuring conversions, give us a ton of confidence that we (and our clients) have a solid, holistic picture of how our blog posts are directly leading to or influencing conversions.

 Lastly, note that we don’t ever ask the question “which model is right?”.
 The models don’t “fight” with each other, they are just different ways of looking at content’s influence on lead generation or conversions.

-So now that you understand what we measure success by, and how we measure success, let’s dive into some real client examples to help answer the question: “How long it takes for content marketing to start working?”
+So now that you understand how and what we measure success by, let’s dive into some real client examples to help answer the question: “How long does it take for content marketing to start working?”

 Here Are Some Content Marketing Results from the Beginning Months of a Few Client Engagements

 In the beginning of our agency, we had the hypothesis that we should start off a new account by focusing on top of funnel content that generated links and then come back around to focus on the bottom of the funnel content once we had built some authority.

 This is still a good strategy if you’re starting from scratch and doing content marketing for a brand new blog or website.

 However, since most of the companies we work with have domain authorities ranging between 25-60+, we believe starting on bottom of the funnel (long-tail high conversion intent) content gets results faster.